Oak Ridges Moraine Foundation: History

 The Oak Ridges Moraine stretches 160 kilometres from the Trent River in the east to the Niagara Escarpment in the west.
 It is more than 90 per cent privately owned with a population of approximately 250,000 to 300,000 people.
 It crosses 32 municipalities, supplies drinking water to more than 250,000 individuals and supports related agricultural, industrial, commercial and recreational uses.

 In 2001 the Ontario government recognized that in order to preserve the Moraine’s health and diversity there was a need for provincial regulation over its many complex land use issues.
 On May 17, 2001, The Oak Ridges Moraine Protection Act was passed followed by the Oak Ridges Moraine Conservation Act on December 13, 2001.
 Less than a year later, in April 2002, the Oak Ridges Moraine Conservation Plan (ORMCP) was passed.
 In the same year, the ORMF was created.
+It received CA$15 million from the provincial government to fund projects related to the moraine and provide educational resources about it.
+It also raised CA$35.8 million from fundraising events from inception to 2011, which was used to fund another 177 projects.

 The ORMF has an independent board of directors that consists of individuals nominated by Ontario Nature, the Nature Conservancy of Canada, Conservation Ontario, the Government of Canada, the Government of Ontario, and the Association of Municipalities of Ontario.
 The Foundation Chair is Caroline Schultz, Executive Director of Ontario Nature.